How to optimize your documentation for LLMs, AI agents, and chatbots

 last_updated: "2025-01-15"

-- "Configuration" → "WebSocket connection configuration"
+- "Configuration" becomes "WebSocket connection configuration."

-10. Customize the AI prompt for your specific context
+Customize the AI prompt for your product

 Specific context: